 If you already have a fan base on Facebook but are looking to build your network on LinkedIn as well, you can live stream to Facebook Live and LinkedIn Live at the same time — double the exposure with the same amount of work.

-- Find your niche: What will your live stream be about?
+• Find your niche: What will your live stream be about?
 Live streaming has a lot of popular niches already, and you can easily fit your content into one of them.
-Gaming, music, sports, IRL and e-commerce are just a few general topics.
+Gaming, music, e-sports, IRL and creative streams are just a few general topics.
 You can pick a subtopic to narrow your content down further.

-- Monitor the quality of your live stream: 80% of viewers will stop watching your stream due to a bad viewing experience, and 25% will leave within the first four minutes.
+• Monitor the quality of your live stream: Having high-quality video and audio is essential for retaining viewers.
+Most of today’s live stream viewers have little patience for poor audio, buffering and other technical issues.
 Learn how to monitor performance indicators, such as your bitrate, keyframe interval, FPS, dropped frames, video codec and more, so you can provide a high-quality viewing experience.

-- Test your equipment: Mistakes and mishaps are a fact of live streaming.
-They’re always going to happen, but you can reduce the number and frequency of these accidents by testing your equipment.
+• Test your equipment: Mistakes and mishaps are a fact of live streaming.
+You can’t always prevent a tech issue from happening, but you can reduce the number of these accidents by testing your equipment.

 Wrap up